- Academic Appeals

 what documents do i need in order to file my appeal?

-• A copy of the Decision from the Divisional Appeals Board denying your appeal or the equivalent
+- A copy of the decision from the divisional appeals committee denying your appeal or the equivalent

-- The remedy that you are seeking (e.g. late withdrawal without academic penalty, permission to write a deferred exam, etc.); and,
+2. The remedy that you are seeking (e.g., late withdrawal without academic penalty, permission to write a deferred exam, etc.);

-- A brief description of the background to your appeal (in your own words, describe what happened).
+3. A brief description of the background to your appeal (i.e., in your own words, describe what happened); and

-IMPORTANT NOTE: Your appeal has to meet ALL of the above criteria and be filed with the ADFG Office by the 90th calendar day from the decision of your Division's final appeal body.
-Please submit 5 identical hard copies and an identical electronic copy of all your appeal materials, including attachments.
+IMPORTANT NOTE: Your appeal must meet ALL of the above criteria and be filed with the ADFG Office by the 90th calendar day from the decision of your Division's final appeal body.
 The ADFG Office has the right not to accept your appeal and to close your file if one or more of the above criteria are not met by the deadline.
-You are urged to file your materials prior to the 90th calendar day in case it is not complete.
+You are urged to file your materials prior to the 90th calendar day in case your appeal package is determined to be incomplete.

 do i have any responsibilities once i file my appeal?